randyzwitch/RSiteCatalyst/README.md

 - Fixed bug in GetEVars function
 - Added validate:true flag to API to improve error reporting

-Version 1.2 was developed on OSX Lion using R 3.0.2 & validated against OSX Lion, Ubuntu 12.04 LTS.
+Version 1.2 was developed on OSX Lion using R 3.0.2 & validated against OSX Lion, Ubuntu 12.04 LTS and Windows 7 64-bit SP1.
 Further validation against Windows 7 & Windows 8 is planned.

 2013-08-11:  Version 1.1 submitted to CRAN (master branch in sync with CRAN submission).